jensenwei8-byte/Jensen-s-Portfolio/README.md

 * Investment Decision
 * Drill-through creator profile page
 * Creator Selling Power Profile / radar view
+* Radar chart tooltip

 ### Part 3 — Data Exploration

 See:

-* `analysis_notebook.ipynb`
-* `Bayland_Creator_Recommendation.pptx`
+* `Bayland_Creator_Recommendation.doc`

 The data exploration section reviews creator performance distribution, order status patterns, content performance, and key drivers of sales.
+The main findings are:
-The main finding is that creator performance is uneven, so Bayland should not rely on raw GMV alone when deciding where to invest.
+* creator performance is uneven, so Bayland should not rely on raw GMV alone when deciding where to invest
+* not every orders can be traced back to creator
+* Video content is 91% of all the content type, it is the major GMV generator.

 ### Part 4 — Metric Definition and Justification

 See:

-* `Bayland_Creator_Recommendation.pptx`
+* `Bayland_Creator_Recommendation.doc`
 * `Bayland_Creator_Analysis.pbix`

 I define an **Investment Priority Score** using five normalized 0–100 percentile-based scores: